builds-dev/react-ui/README.md

 ##### `grow`, `grow ({ factor: number })`

-`grow` means to be at least the length of content plus a portion of remaining length, which is distributed according to `factor`.
+`grow` means to be at least the length of content plus a portion of remaining parent length, which is distributed according to `factor`.
 Siblings with `grow ({ factor: 1 })` will grow by equal amounts.

 `grow` is shorthand for `grow ({ factor: 1 })`.